ryancallihan/nlp-feature-selection/README.md

 swe_print(t5)
 ```

+    0.09552 | Tacos in England is absolutely terrible .
+    0.65735 | Tacos in England absolutely terible .
+    0.07198 | Tacos in Prague are not so bad .
+    0.61209 | Mexican food in SD is the best .
+    0.55832 | I'm a big fan of tacos .

 ## GloVe

 _Word Embeddings_ are now the new normal for NLP.
 Two of the first, widely used, and really successful embedding algorithms were [_GloVe_](https://nlp.stanford.edu/projects/glove/) and [_Word2Vec_](https://en.wikipedia.org/wiki/Word2vec).
 We will be using _GloVe_ here because it is so easy to use with [_spaCy_](https://spacy.io/)